All Episodes

 He never apologized to those kids.

-What you're doing right here, what you're doing here is dividing people.
+What you're doing right here, what you're doing here, is dividing people.

-We're all Americans today.
+We're all Americans here.

 This is what liberals do.

-You were dividing people by race.
+You are dividing people by race.

 This is what liberalism is all about.